 6610 Busch Blvd.

 Why is this information important?
 Click here for a short video explaining the importance of accreditation.

-Graduates of our program have numerous opportunities for employment and growth in their education.
-Although career placement as a certified EMT, Advanced EMT, or Paramedic does not require the completion of an associate degree, students who do complete the degree have greater career opportunities and are eligible to become licensed paramedics by the Texas Department of State Health Services.
+Graduates of the program have numerous opportunities for employment and growth in their education.
+Although career placement as a certified EMT, Advanced EMT, or Paramedic does not require the completion of an associate degree, students who do complete the degree have greater career opportunities and are eligible to become licensed paramedics by TDSHS.

 Most graduates continue their careers in the EMS field and are employed by: